kohana/core/guide/kohana/bootstrap.md

 You can add conditional statements to make the bootstrap have different values based on certain settings.
 For example, detect whether we are live by checking `$_SERVER['HTTP_HOST'] and if so caching should be on, and profiling disabled.
 This is just an example, there are many different ways to accomplish the same thing.

+[!!]
+Note: The default bootstrap will set Kohana::$environment = $_ENV['KOHANA_ENV'] if set.
+Docs on how to supply this variable are available in your web server's documentation (e.g. [Apache](http://httpd.apache.org/docs/1.3/mod/mod_env.html#setenv), [Lighttpd](http://redmine.lighttpd.net/wiki/1/Docs:ModSetEnv#Options)).
+This is considered better practice than many alternative methods to set Kohana::$enviroment.

 ~~~
 // Excerpt from http://github.com/isaiahdw/kohanaphp.com/blob/f2afe8e28b/application/bootstrap.php
 ... [trimmed]